dakotacsk/LaplacianOverGaussianOperator/README.md

 # QEA2_LaplacianOverGaussianOperator

 This repository contains the `QEA2_LaplacianOverGaussianOperator` package, which provides tools for edge detection in images using the Laplacian of Gaussian (LoG) method.
-It's designed for educational purposes to demonstrate the principles of image processing in the context of quality engineering and analysis.
+It's designed for educational purposes to demonstrate the principles of image processing in the context of QEA.

 ## Installation